 Gratitude for the Growth

-I recently reflected on what I’m most thankful for this year.
+Despite the challenges we have all faced this year, I thought it was important to reflect on what I’m most thankful for, even in the midst of a pandemic.
 Many things came to mind with ease, but one word bubbled up that I wasn’t quite expecting: growth.

 Brené Brown summed it up prophetically: “I want to be in the arena.
 I want to be brave with my life.
 And when we make the choice to dare greatly, we sign up to get our asses kicked.
 We can choose courage or we can choose comfort, but we can’t have both.
 Not at the same time.”